Arnob-B/JU_IT_27_labs/JAVA/Assignments/assingment2/Readme.md

     4. Each thread searches the element e in its sub-array using binary search algorithm.
 [Sol](./Sol6.java)

-7. Write a Java program using threading technology and print the thread index and location where the element has been found.
+7. Write a Java program using threading technology and print the thread index and location where the element has been found.[sol](./Sol7.java)

 > again this question is same as question 6